design-first/system-designer/addons/README.md

 You will find a here a template (*addon-template.json*) that you can use to:

 * create menubar items,
-* create toolbar items and
+* create toolbar items,
-* add actions when clicking on these items.
+* add actions when clicking on these items and
+* showing dialogs.